barryclark/jekyll-now/_posts/2017-10-22-logistic-regression.md

  Hence  $$db = dz$$

- Since cost function is the average of loss function so the value of dw1 when we consider m training examples is $dw1 / m$, similarly for db it is $db / m$.
+ Since cost function is the average of loss function so the value of dw1 when we consider m training examples is $$dw1 / m$$, similarly for db it is $$db / m$$.

  If we refer to the code snippet we can observe that after each iteration the value of dw and db changes and so do the values of w and b since $$w = w- alpha.dw$$ and $$b = b - alpha.db$$